Will Covid-19 herald the beginning of the end for retail-only P2P?

 - Market forecast for a minimum of 6 years for all the segments, sub-segments in various countries and regions

-- Sonobuoys Market Trends (drivers, restraints, opportunities, threats, challenges, investment opportunities, and approvals)
+- Integration & Orchestration Middleware Market Trends (drivers, restraints, opportunities, threats, challenges, investment opportunities, and approvals)

 - Strategic endorsements in key business segments on the basis of market valuations